allinspiration/allin-passionbot/README.md

 ## Entering and leaving

-Hubot can see users entering and leaving, assuming that the adapter supports it.
+Passionbot can see users entering and leaving a room.

 ```coffeescript
 enterReplies = ['Hi', 'Target Acquired', 'Firing', 'Hello friend.', 'Gotcha', 'I see you']